pilotmoon/PopClip-Extensions/README-beta.md

 When looking at the extensions in this repo I have made, you will see `.ts` files.
 These are [TypeScript](https://www.typescriptlang.org/) source code, which compiles down to JavaScript.
 I prefer to use TS than raw JS as it helps me to write correct code, aided by the TypeScript definitions file [popclip.d.ts](/popclip.d.ts).
 The TypeScript configuration I use is in [tsconfig.json](/tsconfig.json).

-#### JavaScript reference
+#### JavaScript language reference

-There are loads of JavaScript references out there, but the one I use and recommend is [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).
+There are loads of JavaScript language references out there, but the one I use and recommend is [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).

+#### Test Harness

+PopClip has a 'test harness' mode, as way to run JavaScript in the PopClip environment. it is run from the command line like this:

+`/Application/PopClip.app/Contents/MacOS/PopClip runjs <filename>`

 ## Meanings of particular fields